Water is a radiation protection agent for ionised pyrrole: Discussion

-Both species showed similar fragmentation products, especially in the mass-to-charge regions \mqr{24}{30} and \mqr{35}{44}, which are the channels arising from the breaking of the \mbox{C--C} and \mbox{N--C} covalent bonds of the pyrrole ring.
-However, they vastly differed in the specific ion yield and we observed a significant reduction of fragments arising from ring-opening in \pyrrolew as compared to pyrrole for both cases of single and multiple ionization.
-For both, pyrrole and \pyrrolew, the contributions in the NORMS for $z\ge+2$ in the region \mqr{15}{60} were dominated by double ionization.
-The contributions from triple ionization were statistically estimated to less than 5~\% and are thus negligible, see \methods.
-Furthermore, the NORMS peaks in the region \mqr{1}{14} originate from charge states with $z>+2$, confirmed by a covariance analysis.
-In the case of higher-order ionization, a direct comparison of the ion yield of pyrrole and \pyrrolew from the NORMS is not feasible due to the complex fragmentation processes and overlapping fragmentation channels.
+Both species showed similar fragmentation products, especially in the mass-to-charge regions \mqr{24}{30} and \mqr{35}{44}, which were the channels arising from the breaking of the pyrrole ring.
+However, they vastly differed in the specific ion yield and we observed a significant reduction of fragments arising from ring fragmentation for \pyrrolew than for pyrrole after single ionisation.
+For both, pyrrole and \pyrrolew, following SFI, the contributions in the NORMS for $z\ge+2$ in the region \mqr{15}{60} were dominated by double ionisation.
+This includes the large differences in the region \mqr{18}{19} where hydronium and water ions are formed.
+The contributions from triple ionisation were statistically estimated to less than 5~\% and are thus negligible, see \methods.
+Furthermore, the NORMS peaks in the region \mqr{1}{14} originated from charge states with $z>+2$, confirmed by a covariance analysis.
+In the case of higher-order ionisation, \ie $z>2$, a direct comparison of the ion yield of pyrrole and \pyrrolew after SFI from the NORMS was not feasible due to the complex fragmentation processes and overlapping fragmentation channels.

-To estimate the extent of fragmentation protection after single- and double ionization of pyrrole in a microsolvated environment the observed fragmentation channels were classified into ring-breakup and ring-protection channels.
-Based on this, the ring-fragmentation probability is defined as $P=\sum N_\mathrm{b}/(\sum N_\mathrm{b} + \sum N_\mathrm{i})$ with the number of fragments where the ring is broken (intact) specified by $N_\mathrm{b}$ ($N_\mathrm{i}$).
+To estimate the extent of fragmentation protection after single and double ionisation of pyrrole in a microsolvated environment, the observed fragmentation channels were classified into ring-breakup and ring-protection channels.
+Based on this, the ring-fragmentation probability is defined as $P= N_\mathrm{b}/N_\mathrm{total}$ with the number of fragments where the ring is broken $N_\mathrm{b}$ and the total ion yield $N_\mathrm{total}$.